 My challenge to you if you have thoughts about doing your own thing, don’t be afraid to test the waters.
 Even if you can’t do it full time.
 Find ways to scratch this itch.
 Even if it’s something small.
 You can create a plan to eventually do it full time, however, you can always find ways to do something right now.
 Here are some thoughts on how to explore your passion:

-- Figure out if you can do something part time.
+- Figure out if you can do something part-time.
 If you’ve always wanted to open a surf shop, figure out how you can do it online.
 Take a look at eBay and see what others are doing.
 Maybe you can find a market where you can sell stuff.
 This can only help as you learn the market before you jump in full time.
-You want to open up your own coffee shop someday?
-Go get a job at Starbucks or somewhere else part time.
+Do you want to open up your own coffee shop someday?
+Go get a job at Starbucks or somewhere else part-time.
 Learn the ins and outs.
 That experience will be valuable

 - Find a partner that has similar interest and maybe more time.
 I have a friend that wanted to get into real estate management.
 He already had a great job in medical sales.
 Instead of quitting his job, he tested the waters.
 After finding two partners, he was able to work part-time on it, while the others did as well.
 He actually found that it wasn’t what he wanted to do (after about 2 years of working on).